Ryan Abbott (lawyer)

-Ryan Abbott is a British-American academic, attorney, physician, writer, and public speaker who is currently Professor of Law and Health Sciences at the University of Surrey School of Law, as well as Adjunct Assistant Professor of Medicine at the University of California, Los Angeles School of Medicine.
+Professor Ryan Abbott is a British-American academic, attorney, physician, acupuncturist, solicitor advocate in England and Wales, writer, and public speaker who is currently professor of law and health sciences at the University of Surrey School of Law, as well as adjunct assistant professor of medicine at the University of California, Los Angeles School of Medicine.

-Abbott's research is primarily concerned with the intersection of law and artificial intelligence, intellectual property, and health law.
+Prof. Abbott's research is primarily concerned with the intersection of law and artificial intelligence, intellectual property, and health law.

 Education

-Abbott obtained his M.D. from the University of California, San Diego School of Medicine and his J.D. from the Yale Law School.
+Prof. Abbott obtained his M.D. from the University of California, San Diego School of Medicine and his J.D. from the Yale Law School.
 He completed his doctorate at the University of Surrey School of Law.
 He also attended and graduated summa cum laude from Emperor's College of Traditional Oriental Medicine, receiving a Master of Traditional Oriental Medicine, and from University of California, Los Angeles where he obtained his B.Sc.
-Abbott is a licensed acupuncturist.
+Prof. Abbott is also a licensed acupuncturist.

-Abbott is a licensed physician and a member of both the California and New York State bars.
+Prof. Abbott is a licensed physician and a member of both the California and New York State bars.
 He is also a patent attorney registered with the U.S. Patent and Trademark Office and a solicitor advocate (England and Wales).

 Career

 Academic

-Abbott is the author of the 2020 book The Reasonable Robot: Artificial Intelligence and the Law, published by Cambridge University Press.
-In the book, Abbott argues that "the law should not discriminate between AI and human behavior."
+Prof. Abbott is the author of the 2020 book The Reasonable Robot: Artificial Intelligence and the Law, published by Cambridge University Press.
+In the book, Prof. Abbott argues that "the law should not discriminate between AI and human behavior."
 His works have been covered by publications such as The New York Times and Forbes.

-Managing Intellectual Property named Abbott as one of the fifty most influential people in intellectual property in 2019 and in 2021.
+Managing Intellectual Property named Ryan Abbott as one of the fifty most influential people in intellectual property in 2019 and in 2021.

 Practice

-Abbott leads the Artificial Inventor Project which involves the filing of patent applications for AI output generated without a traditional human inventor.
+Prof. Abbott leads the Artificial Inventor Project which involves the filing of patent applications for AI output generated without a traditional human inventor.

-Abbott has worked as an expert for the World Intellectual Property Organization and the World Health Organization, among other organizations.
+Prof. Abbott has worked as an expert for the World Intellectual Property Organization and the World Health Organization, among other organizations.